How to reconcile Stripe income manually

 (2) click the '+' button to the right of the transaction;

-(3) select the 'Named Donation' option in the popup and enter the details.
+(3) select the 'Named Donation' option in the pop-up and enter the details.

 GASDS Donations